prkvw/prkvw.github.io/README.md

 # Projects
 - Created a RESTful API for eCommerce site.
 - Built an eCommerce site with product list, cart, checkout, and price change alerts.
-- Wrote a smart contract, unit tests, and scripts for rendering NFT Tiles in a digital marketplace; the A List.React web app.Deployed on polygon main net.
+- Wrote smart contracts, unit tests, and scripts for rendering NFT Tiles in a digital marketplace; the A List.React web app.Deployed on polygon main net.
 - Contributed to crowd-sourced app UX testing and website security bug bounties.
 - Designed user interface, wrote smart contract, and test scripts for Loan Collection dApp.
 Deployed on polygon Mumbai network.
 - Contributed in a group hackathon project at ETHAccra, presenting the demo of a non-custodial mobile wallet.